celestix/elide/README.md

-# TGUsernameResolver
+# Elide
-A multi-protocol API to resolve telegram usernames.
+**Elide** is a multi-protocol extensional API to provide support for some missing methods from the official Telegram Bot API like resolveUsername, getMessages etc.

+**Note**: `It's work-in-progess at the moment.`